We are pilgrims on a journey, fellow travelers on the road. We are here to help each other, walk the mile and bear the load.

 Volunteers offer hospital, care home and at-home visits for those who are struggling with failing health, grief, or any number of other life circumstances.
 For those who need ongoing support we provide circles of accompaniment — a caring group of individuals selected to help you walk the road you're on.

-The Healing Hands Ministry complements and works together not only with caring ministries of Highlands but also with medical and physical therapies.
-It follows the tradition of Gospel stories and teachings about people getting better in the presence of divine energy and love.
-It was instituted by the Highlands Board in 1995 and has long been a source of comfort and renewal to many in the congregation and wider community.
-Recently the members in this ministry took a year-long sabbatical to reflect and vision a new future.
+The Healing Hands Ministry is one part of the caring ministries of Highlands and as such follows the tradition of Jesus' stories and Gospel teachings about people getting better in the presence of divine energy and love.
+It is seen as a gift of the Holy Spirit and is offered in the context of prayer.
+It was instituted by the Highlands Board in 1995 and recently became a part of each Communion Service with the laying-on of hands.
+Sessions are free and have long been a source of comfort and renewal to many in the congregation and wider community.

 This ministry will be offering healing sessions at 12:30pm and 1:15pm on the second Wednesday of the month.
 If you'd like to book a session, please contact Lorraine Elliott.